hwacookie/IGCServer/README.md

 ## Features

 - **REST API**: Endpoints for listing, uploading, downloading, and deleting IGC files.
+- **ZIP Upload**: Upload ZIP files containing multiple IGC files for batch processing.
-- **Web Interface**: Simple web page to view and manage stored IGC files.
+- **Web Interface**: Simple web page to view and manage stored IGC files, with forms for single and ZIP uploads.
 - **Metadata Extraction**: Automatically extracts pilot name, flight date, and starting location from IGC files.
-- **File Storage**: Stores IGC files in a dedicated directory on the server.
+- **File Storage**: Stores IGC files in a dedicated directory on the server, with duplicate overwriting.

 ## Installation